Holonomic quantum computation: a scalable adiabatic architecture: Summary of main results

 \section{Summary of main results}

 In this section, we concisely present the main findings and structure of our work.

-\paragraph{Introduction of our Hamiltonian.} We begin by introducing the parametrized Hamiltonian, the central focus of our studies, which allows for the definition of a complete set of gates in a holonomic manner.
-This Hamiltonian naturally arises in the context of Rydberg atoms.
-It is slightly simplified to keep the abstract discussion simple, but it should be clear that it is immediately inspired by physically relevant Hamiltonians.
-The fundamental components of our architecture consists of $(d+2)$-level atoms, which we use to encode $d$-dimensional logical qudits.
-We label the levels of such an atom as $\ket{0}, \dots, \ket{d}, \ket{\mathrm{f}}$ and assume that the effective interaction-picture Hamiltonian acting on an isolated atom takes the form
+\paragraph{Introduction of our Hamiltonian.} In this work we consider a model in which each logical qudit is encoded in a $(d+2)$-level system with basis states $\ket{0}, \dots, \ket{d}, \ket{\mathrm{f}}$ and assume that the effective single-particle Hamiltonian governing the evolution is of the form

 where $\{\Omega_a\}_{a=0}^d$ are tunable, complex parameters.
-This part of the Hamiltonian is inspired by implementations in which electronic levels of atoms, including a Rydberg state vector labeled $\ket{d}$, are coupled to an excited state vector labeled $\ket{\mathrm{f}}$ via two-photon optical transition with an effective Rabi frequency $\Omega_a$~\cite{Levine19,PhysRevLett.128.113602,Controlling,BlochArray,bluvstein_quantum_2024,Weimer}.
 In the remainder of our work we will assume that $\Omega_d$ is fixed at some non-zero value and that the other parameters shift adiabatically by suitable classical control.
 These controllable parameters are the real and imaginary parts of $\Om_0,\ldots,\Om_{d-1}$ which we shall collectively denote as $\bla$.

-Now consider a system of two identical atoms of this type, brought together for example with an optical tweezers system.
-We assume that they are described by the interacting Hamiltonian
+For two identical systems of this type, we introduce the interacting Hamiltonian